 I went to college at Mary Washington College of the University of Virginia (now renamed the University of Mary Washington), Fredericksburg, VA, USA.
 I majored in English Literature with minors in Chemistry and Psychology, was a member of a scientific and an academic honorary society, and graduated with a BA, and with top honors, in 1969.
-I have a certificate of membership in Chi Beta Phi, a scientific honorary society, and my Bachelor of Arts diploma.
+From that institution I have a certificate of membership in Chi Beta Phi, a scientific honorary society, and a Bachelor of Arts diploma …

 At the graduation ceremony I received the Darden Award for Scholastic Achievement.

 MY EARLY CAREER

 My first full-time job, which began in 1970, was for Continental Insurance Company in San Francisco, California, USA.

 After about a year there, I got a Foreign Affairs job with Joint Publication Research Services (JPRS), a unit within the Central Intelligence Agency (the CIA), which is under the auspices of the Department of Commerce.
 (As I recall, my IRS statements at that time reflected payment by the overarching agency, the Department of C0mmerce.)
 I was working at the CIA office in San Francisco, where I was an Editor on the Russian and Chinese Research Desk.
 Here’s more on JPRS … http://www.readex.com/content/joint-publications-research-service-jprs-reports-1957-1995 ..